mdavidson9/docs.balsamiq.com/content/jira/transition-guide.md

 If you have the old version of the plugin installed, you can disable it as soon as it's convenient for your users.

 The migration instructions above will work even after the old plugin is disabled.

+---

+## Changes to Licensing and Pricing

+Since Connect add-ons must be purchased via Atlassian Marketplace, our licensing model is changing for Mockups 3 for JIRA Cloud.
+Purchasing is subscription-based and requires that you subscribe based on your JIRA Cloud user tier.
+Full pricing details are here.

+We greatly lowered our pricing to make it more affordable to customers under this licensing model.
+For some customers, purchasing a subscription will be cheaper than our old pricing, and for others the prices have gone up a little due to the Marketplace matching requirement.

+However, for those who have a very small subset of their JIRA Users using Mockups for JIRA, we understand that even with these lower prices, because of the matching requirement, our add-on will probably not make financial sense for some teams.

+If pricing is an issue due to the big difference between your number of mockups editors and your overall JIRA users, you may consider our web application, myBalsamiq, as a long-term solution for your team. myBalsamiq comes with unlimited users, and [pricing is by active project](https://balsamiq.com/buy/#myb).

+We don't have a specific integration between JIRA and myBalsamiq, but there are ways to [use the products together](https://support.balsamiq.com/mybalsamiq/mybandatlassian/).

+We're here to help you figure out which option is best for your team!
+[Contact us](https://balsamiq.com/company/contact/#/s/m4j)!

+## Customers with Active or Recently Expired Maintenance for Mockups for JIRA

+If the maintenance on your Mockups for JIRA license is current or expired in the last 3 months, we'll be migrating your license to Mockups 3 for JIRA Cloud for you.

+We of course will be honoring the maintenance time you already purchased.

+On April 4, 2016 Atlassian will install Mockups 3 for JIRA Cloud in your Cloud instance and disable the old plugin.
+You'll be given a free legacy plan in Marketplace equal the maintenance time period you purchased from Balsamiq plus an additional 6 months to make the transition to the new pricing easier.
+All of your users will have access to use Mockups 3 for JIRA Cloud, even if you only paid for a subset of users to use the add-on.
+This $0 legacy plan will appear on your monthly or annual Marketplace bill.

+At the end of your free legacy time, you'll need to decide if you would like to continue to use the add-on.
+If you chose to continue, after your legacy plan has ended your JIRA Administrator can start the regular subscription by selecting "Free Trial."
+You'll begin with the regular [30 day trial period](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/installation) before the automatic renewals begin.

+If you chose not to start a subscription, but keep the add-on installed, you won't be able to edit or create new mockups, but you'll still be able to view any existing mockups.

+If pricing is the reason you could not continue after the legacy period, let us know!
+We may have other product options that will work for your team.

+## Customers with Expired Maintenance for Mockups for JIRA

+If you have not kept up the maintenance on your Mockups for JIRA license, but left the plugin enabled, you may still have users who use Mockups for JIRA from time to time.

+In the old version of the add-on, if you have expired maintenance you are still able to use the add-on, with a EULA violation warning, to give you time to complete your renewal.

+As Mockups 3 for JIRA Cloud is based on Marketplace's automatic renewal subscription model, you will be required to have a paid subscription to use the add-on once your 30 day trial ends.

+We will be retiring the old version of the plugin around April 26.
+After that date, you'll need to start a [30 day trial](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/installation) and subscribe to Mockups 3 for JIRA Cloud in order to use our add-on.

+As always, if you have any questions, concerns, or problems, we're here to help!
+[Contact us](https://balsamiq.com/company/contact/#/s/m4j)!